PixelsCamp/docs/API.md

     You will receive the user data, and cookie named sessionid, this cookie should be used for authenticated requests

+    Your auth_token is available on yout profile page

 ## User private info ( Authenticated )